 1.9 Cookies are data files that are stored on the Website Visitor’s device and which enable the operation of the Website and various other functions.

 Definitions in the field of personal data are used in the Privacy Statement as defined in the EU General Data Protection Regulation (2016/679).

 2. GENERAL TERMS AND CONTACT

-1.2 In terms of our Services we can be either separate controllers or joint controllers with our Clients or self-driving vehicle operator service providers.
-We as operator, operate the self-driving system and data from the vehicles cameras and other systems.
-In a situation where our self-driving vehicles and systems are used/ owned by another person but we are the operator of the self-driving vehicle, we are controller with regard to personal data gathered while operating the self-driving vehicles.
-In situations where the self-driving vehicles are owned and operated not by us, but by the Client or other operator service provider, we and the Client/ operator service provider are joint controllers while gathering the data from operating the self-driving vehicle.
-We do not control how our Clients and other operators use gathered data outside of operating the self-driving vehicle and connected systems (e.g. cameras).
+2.2 In terms of our Services different controller-processor or controller-controller relationships can be used, depending on the setup of the Services.
+For example, we are processors of personal data when providing support and maintenance for our Clients; we can be a processor, separate controllers or joint controllers with our Clients when we, operate the self-driving system and data from the vehicle’s cameras and other systems.
+Generally we are controllers when we operate the self-driving system.
+More precises information about controller-processor statuses is given to the Data Subjects by our Clients and/or in the self-driving vehicle.
+We do not control how our Clients and other operators use gathered data outside of operating the self-driving vehicle and connected systems.
 For that please ask or read relevant privacy policies of self-driving vehicle owner/ operator.

 3.1 Our goal is to process personal data responsibly and transparently, and to be ready to demonstrate the compliance of the processing of personal data with the stated objectives and applicable data protection regulation.

 3.2 All our processes, guidelines and processing activities related to the processing of personal data are based on the following principles: lawfulness, fairness, transparency, purposefulness, minimisation, accuracy, storage limitation, integrity, confidentiality, and data protection by default and by design.